 Hepatitis C (HCV), like Hepatitis B, can cause an acute or chronic infection.
 It can also cause problems with the liver.
-Hepatitis C has treatment options that can help ease symptoms, but there is currently no cure.
+Hepatitis C has treatment options to help ease symptoms, but no cure exists.

-Learn about the signs and symptoms of Hepatitis C, as well as what steps to take for a successful recovery.
+Learn about the signs and symptoms of Hepatitis C and what steps to take for a successful recovery.

 Nearly 80% of people infected with HCV are asymptomatic, which means they have no symptoms.
-Those who do get Hepatitis C symptoms may notice them as early as two weeks after exposure, but it may take up to six or seven weeks before they become obvious.
+Those with Hepatitis C symptoms may notice them as early as two weeks after exposure.
+However, it may take six or seven weeks to become evident.

-Symptoms can range from mild to severe, depending on whether the person has acute or chronic Hepatitis C. As previously stated, Hepatitis C can cause unpleasant side effects such as liver cancer and scarring (cirrhosis).
-Even if the infected person displays no signs or symptoms of Hepatitis C, these and other problems can still occur.
+A person’s symptoms might be moderate to severe, depending on whether they have acute or chronic hepatitis C. However, as previously stated, Hepatitis C can cause unpleasant side effects such as liver cancer and scarring (cirrhosis).
+Therefore, even if the infected person displays no signs or symptoms of Hepatitis C, these and other problems can still occur.
 This is one of the numerous reasons why testing for hepatitis and other asymptomatic STDs is recommended.